Make, learn and talk about needle lace.

 WEBSITES AND ONLINE TUTORIALS:

-http://wkneedle.bayrose.org/needlelace-reticella.html This one has a different pattern, and is worked in the needle lace manner (fabric is only a temporary scaffold).
+Has 1 relatively simple design for practice near the end. http://wkneedle.bayrose.org/needlelace-reticella.html This one has a different pattern, and is worked in the needle lace manner (fabric is only a temporary scaffold).

 http://www.lastanzadeglihobby.it/retic_cuscino.htm A photo of a sampler of fillings made into a pillow.
 Enlargements show enough detail that they could be copied easily.